obsxrver/ComfyUI-Distributed/README.md

 4. **Save** and optionally launch the local worker.

 ### Adding Remote Workers

+> Remote Workers: ComfyUI instances running on completely different computers on your network.
+These allow you to harness GPU power from other machines.
+Remote workers must be manually started on their respective computers and are connected via IP address.

 1. **On the Remote Worker Machine:**
    - **Launch** ComfyUI with the `--listen --enable-cors-header` arguments. ⚠️ **Required!**